 As such, Gheeraert was born into nobility and to a large family of knights; his brother was Hugh I of Ghent who swore fealty to Ferdinand the Count of Flanders on behalf of himself and his brothers to prevent war with France.
 Another brother was an archdeacon.

 Gheeraert married Elizabeth van Slote, daughter of Léon de Slote who was heavily involved with l’église de St. Jean (likely the early rendition of Sint Bavo).
-The couple setup the funding for three chapellenies (chaplains) in memory of Elizabeth’s father Léon when he passed away.
+The couple set up the funding for three chapellenies (chaplains) in memory of Elizabeth’s father Léon when he passed away.

 1259, août, Le chevalier Gérard de Gand et Elisabeth son épouse, assignment à trois chapellenies, dont deux avaient été fondées par Léon de Slote dans l’église de St. Jean, à Gand, et la troisième par eux-mêmes dans l’église de N.-D à St. Pierre, une rente au revenu de quarante-cinq livres de Flandre, hypothéquée sur les biens de la mouvance de l’abbaye, dans les quatre métiers.

-Like mentioned above, the couple lived during the period when Sint Bavo was known as the Chapel of St. John the Baptist (St. Jean).
+As mentioned above, the couple lived during the period when Sint Bavo was known as the Chapel of St. John the Baptist (St. Jean).
 And, when a portion of the choir was elevated in 1264, the couple contributed financially to this endeavour.
 They also donated land to Biloka Abbey (1254) and to churches in Tournai, Gent, and Flines (1261).

 There is one reference to Gérart de Gand being a tutor to Jean de Praet, but no other reference to Gheeraert after 1274.
 However, Gheeraert’s wife Elizabeth is referenced in a legal note from 1283 with her second husband Guillaume de Mortagne, seigneur de Rume.